Every device shows its MAC address in a slightly different place. Here is where to look on each platform:

 A MAC address (Media Access Control address) is a unique identifier assigned to a network interface controller (NIC) by its manufacturer.
 Unlike an IP address, which can change and is used for internet routing, a MAC address is (traditionally) fixed to the hardware and used only for communication within a local network segment.
+For a full explainer of how MAC addresses work, see our guide to what a MAC address is.

 MAC Address Format